 Once everyone took turns getting into their kayaks and launching we began to paddle.
 The beginning section had everyone a little bit worried because the water looked dark here, in a gross and eerie kind of way.
 Our guides told us that this part is usually like this because the riverbed is covered with plants and the reflection from the sky isn’t so pretty (especially when it’s cloudy – it was for us), so even though the water is clean and clear it doesn’t look like it.

-After maybe 20 to 30 minutes of paddling through some channels and going under a couple of bridges the river currents really started to pick up.
-This is where we struggle a bit and got turned around the other way.
+After maybe 20 to 30 minutes of paddling through some channels and going under a couple of bridges, the river currents really started to pick up.
+This is where we struggled a bit and got turned around the other way.

 I hate not being good at activities so this was definitely a little frustrating when the rest of the group pulled ahead but one of our guides hung around and tried to verbally help us.

 This led to our guide spotting a couple of giant manatees!
 So we at least got a cool bonus that the others missed out on.
 We didn’t feel quite as embarrassed anymore.

 Once we got back on track the dark colors of the river started looking more clear – this is what we came to see!!!

 Over the next 30 minutes of tough upstream kayaking, we passed Hospital Hole which is one of the main hangouts for manatees and scuba divers who dive in the sinkhole here.
 When we passed there was at least one manatee but it was pretty crowded here with lots of other kayakers and canoes so the guides decided to skip it and try it on the way back.